The Alaska Airlines Cork District Wine Pass

 The electronic boarding pass found on a smartphone

 Wine Flies Free – How Does It Work?

 When you add a valid Mileage Plan number to your reservation, you’ll receive a $25 fee waiver to check one case of wine on Alaska Airlines flights departing from Spokane.

 Sip and shop at your favorite winery destinations.
 A helpful hint: one case of wine is 12 bottles.

 The Wine Flies Free program applies on Alaska Airlines, Horizon Air, and SkyWest flights from the airports below.
-Note: The program does not apply when flying on Virgin American operated flights until May 2018, or to international destinations.

 HOW DO I PACK MY WINE TO FLY?

 1. The wine must be packed and sealed for transport in a protective shipping container.

 2. Let the Alaska Airlines customer service agent know you’re checking a case of wine so that they can label your box “FRAGILE.”